The dough for Ragusan scacce traditional is made with remilled durum wheat semolina.

 Ragusan scacce with yeast or Ragusan scacce without yeast?

-Some add it, some don’t.
+Some add it and some don’t.

 If I have time, I add 1 g and let the dough rise for up to 24 hours.